briansmith337/zulip/templates/zerver/help/disable-message-edit-history.md

 {!admin-only.md!}

-By default, Zulip displays messages that have been edited with an EDITED tag, and users can [view the edit history of a message](/help/view-a-messages-edit-history).
+By default, Axxess displays messages that have been edited with an EDITED tag, and users can [view the edit history of a message](/help/view-a-messages-edit-history).

 To remove the edit history of a single message, it is usually best to